Pymble Wise Phone Initiative

 Yes.
 Opal and Credit Cards can be added to the phone’s wallet to allow your daughter to make tap payments.
 We recommend Spriggy as a tap payment system.

-The phone comes with two rear-facing cameras and a front-facing camera.
-However, during the First Steps stage (Years 4 to 5), the cameras will be disabled.
-As your daughter moves into the Safe Traveller stage (Years 5 to 7), the cameras are enabled so she can capture memories.
+The camera on your daughter’s phone will be disabled when she enters the First Steps stage.
+When your daughter moves towards end of the First Steps stage, her camera will be enabled so she can capture memories.
 Inappropriate camera use will result in consequences, including disabling the cameras for an appropriate length of time.

-You can buy appropriate self-repair kits from iFixIt.
+For HMD Wise Phones, you can buy appropriate self-repair kits from iFixIt.
 Pymble stocks some of these kits and we are able to complete this repair for you at a small cost to cover the parts and labour.
 Shop for spare parts here.
+College-managed iPhones will need to be taken to an Apple Store for repairs.

 Security and Privacy FAQs

-In Year 10, when your daughter un-enrols from the Pymble Wise Phone Initiative program, we will provide families with information on how to arrange restricted Internet access along with a home network strategy on how to keep this safe.
+In Year 10, when your daughter un-enrols from the Pymble Wise Phone Initiative program, we will provide families with information on how to arrange restricted internet access along with a home network strategy to keep this safe.

 No. The College will manage the apps and features available but has no insight into how each phone is being used.
 For families who wish to monitor phone use while their daughter is enrolled in the Pymble Wise Phone Initiative, we recommend using a Google Family Link and discussing with your daughter how best to support healthy phone use.